mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 ```
 ![Independent_Variable_(Numerical)](doc/images/Independent_Variable_(Numerical)_1.png)

-It can be inferred that most of the data in the distribution of applicant income is towards left which means it is not normally distributed.
-We will try to make it normal in later sections as algorithms works better if the data is normally distributed.
+We can infer that most of the data in the distribution of applicant income is towards the left, which means it is not normally distributed.
+We will try to make it normal in later sections, as algorithms works better if the data is normally distributed.

-The boxplot confirms the presence of a lot of outliers/extreme values.
+The box plot confirms the presence of a lot of outliers/extreme values.
 This can be attributed to the income disparity in the society.

-Part of this can be driven by the fact that we are looking at people with different eduation levels.
-Let us segregate them by Education.
+Part of this might be driven by the fact that we are looking at people with different levels of education.
+To help sort that out, let us separate them by education.

 ```
 train.boxplot(column='ApplicantIncome', by = 'Education')